 Museum of Marathon Road Race Opening Hours: Tuesday - Friday 09:00 - 15:00 Saturday & Sunday 10:00 - 14:00 Closed: Monday.
 Admission: 2 Euro or for students 1 Euro.
 For more information: www.marathonrunmuseum.com

-Stay tuned for more day trips from Athens, we will be exploring Attica this winter!
+Stay tuned for more day trips from Athens, many more will be added!